ghassemiN/where-is-the-word-in-audio/README.md

 ## Run the script
-Enter the path of the audio file and the word you want to shearch for, as a command argument, such as the following example:
+Enter the path of the audio file, the word you want to search for and the language of your audio file as a command arguments, such as the following example:

-`python3 find_word_audio.py file-test.wav "word"`
+`python3 find_word_audio.py file-test.wav "word" "en-US"`

+If your audio file is Farsi, language becomes: "fa-IR" If your audio file is Turkish, language becomes: "tr-TR"